 Most German firms react on skill shortages by additional training efforts because the external skilled labour market is thin (Roth, 1997, Zwick and Schröder, 2001).
 Therefore, it is not surprising that firms that expect that workers will leave, be on maternal leave or that expect that they will encounter difficulties in finding new skilled workers step up training.
-It can also be anticipated that firms that give a higher priority to additional apprenticeship training and continuous training efforts instead of hiring skilled employees from the labour market when they have vacancies for skilled jobs are more prone to offer training.
-It is also well known that additional apprenticeship training.
-IT investments and state of the art technical equipment induce training needs (Düll and Bellmann, 1998, Dearden, Reed and Van Reenen, 2000, Gerlach and Jirjahn, 2001).
+It can also be anticipated that firms that give a higher priority to additional apprenticeship training and training efforts instead of hiring skilled employees from the labour market when they have vacancies for skilled jobs are more prone to offer training.
+It is also well known that additional apprenticeship training, IT investments and state of the art technical equipment induce training needs (Düll and Bellmann, 1998, Dearden, Reed and Van Reenen, 2000, Gerlach and Jirjahn, 2001).
 Large firms usually train more because they frequently have an own training department and the incidence of employees with training needs is larger.
-Collective wage agreements frequently also entail fringe benefits like training and a co-determined management gives continuous training a higher priority.
+Collective wage agreements frequently also entail fringe benefits like training.
 The higher the qualification level of the employees the higher is their training need and therefore firms with a larger share of qualified employees tend to train more.
-Finally, firms offering apprenticeship training in order to provide the needed skills, frequently also offer training for their employees.
+Finally, firms offering apprenticeship training in order to provide the needed skills frequently also offer training for their employees.
 All these correlations have been empirically shown for German firms for example by Düll and Bellmann (1998), Bellmann and Büchel (2001), and Gerlach and Jirjahn (2001).
 We also find these correlations while the East Germany dummy and the sector dummies are jointly significant, see Table 1.
-We do not report in Table 1 that in comparison to the banking sector - which is the reference sector - agriculture, the consumption goods industry, retail and wholesale trade and interestingly also the educational establishments offer significantly less training while insurance and business services offer more training.